IMF sees up to 9.5 billion euro Greek funding gap in 2015-2016

 | WASHINGTON

-WASHINGTON The International Monetary Fund estimated on Friday that Greece faced a financing gap of between 5.5 billion and 9.5 billion euros (4.6 billion and 8 billion pounds) for 2015 and 2016 and said it had assurances from Europe it would deliver the aid in the final years of the bailout.
+WASHINGTON The International Monetary Fund on Friday estimated that Greece faced a financing gap of between 5.5 billion and 9.5 billion euros for 2015 and 2016 and said it had assurances from Europe the aid would be forthcoming for Athens in the final years of its international bailout.

-It was the first time the IMF had estimated a range of possible financing needs for Greece's international bailout program beyond 2014.
-The European Commission said in December the money needed for Greece over the two-year period encompassing 2015 and 2016 would amount to 5.6 billion euros.
+It is the first time the IMF has estimated a range of possible financing needs for Greece's international bailout program beyond 2014.
+The European Commission estimated in December the money needed for Greece over the two-year period encompassing 2015 and 2016 would amount to 5.6 billion euros.

-Tensions between the IMF and Europe flared in November over how to reduce Greece's large debt load, which threatened to delay the next aid tranche to Greece in a year where the program had already suffered setbacks from elections and lack of reform.
+Tensions between the IMF and Europe flared in November over how to reduce Greece's large debt pile that threatened to delay the next aid tranche to Greece in a year where the program had already suffered setbacks from elections and lack of reform.

-IMF mission chief for Greece Poul Thomsen told reporters that Europe had promised it would continue to support Greece.
+IMF mission chief for Greece Poul Thomsen told reporters Europe had promised it would continue to support Greece until the end of the program in 2016.
 Funding estimates were "subject to a lot of uncertainty" and would be reassessed regularly, he added.

 Under IMF rules, loan programs need to be fully financed for a 12-month period or the IMF withholds loan disbursements.

-The IMF board agreed on Wednesday to pay the next aid tranche of 3.24 billion euros to Greece under the 240 billion-euro international bailout involving a troika of lenders including the IMF, European Union and European Central Bank.
+The IMF agreed on Wednesday to pay the next aid tranche of 3.24 billion euros to Greece under the 240-billion-euro international bailout involving a troika of lenders including the IMF, European Union and the European Central Bank.

-Brazil, which has long expressed concern over the IMF's large financial exposure to Greece, opposed the decision, arguing that the prospect of Greece regaining market access in the medium term was "highly doubtful."
+Brazil, which had long expressed concerns about the IMF's large financial exposure to Greece, opposed the approval of the tranche, according to board sources.

-"It is unclear whether the current program provides reasonably strong prospects of success," Paulo Nogueira Batista, IMF executive director for Brazil and 10 other countries in Latin America and Asia, said in a statement to the board.

-IMF staff also questioned in documents released on Friday whether Greece would be able to repay the IMF if its program "went irretrievably off track" and Europe halted support for Athens.

-Thomsen said Europe had not said exactly how it would provide additional debt relief, but options included reducing interest rates on Greek loans.
+Thomsen said Europe has not said exactly how it will provide additional debt relief but options include reducing interest rates on Greek loans.

 "The key is that Europe has recognized for the first time that debt is not sustainable without direct transfers in one form or another from Europe to Greece and that there is a commitment to do that," he added.